 Chemistry 101: anions & cations

 In case it’s been too long (or never) since you had a chemistry class, everything is made up of atoms.
-Atoms have a nucleus with neutral neutron(s) and positively charged proton(s) in the center and negatively charged electrons flinging themselves in semi-orbit around the nucleus.
+Atoms have a nucleus with neutral neutron(s) and positively charged proton(s) and negatively charged electrons flinging themselves in semi-orbit around the nucleus.
 If the number of protons and electrons are equal, the atom is stable.
 If an electron gets bumped out of orbit, the atom becomes positively charged and it is called a cation [KAT-i-on].
-If an extra electron is lured into orbit, the atom becomes negatively charged and it is called an anion.
+If an extra electron is lured into orbit, the atom becomes negatively charged and it is called an anion [AN-i-on].
 The reason this is important to gardeners is because the electrical charge of the atoms and molecules that make up the soil determine how many nutrients are available to plants.
 This is called the Cation Exchange Capacity.

 Salts in the soil